 with xc,s being the distance to the centre of each slice in the conjunction coordinate system.
 It is assumed that the total contact deflection is shared equally between the inner and outer races despite slight differences in the contact geometry.
 The entrainment velocity is equal at each contact, which is the governing parameter for the lubricated contact force differences.

-The experimental measurements show that the damping of a rolling element bearing arises from multiple sources, including: (1) lubricant film damping at the contacts; (2) material damping due to Hertzian deformations and (3) interface damping between assembled components [17].
+Experimental measurements show that the damping of a rolling element bearing arises from multiple sources, including: (1) lubricant film damping at the contacts; (2) material damping due to Hertzian deformations and (3) interface damping between assembled components [17].
 These measurements show that damping decreases with rotational speed, tending towards a constant value.
 Sopanen and Mikkola [22] summarised the findings of Mitsuya et al. [43] and Aini et al. [20], concluding that the film damping is moderate.
 The linearised viscous damping method adopted in their study is therefore also adopted here.
 The damping force for each roller is obtained as a factor of the contact stiffness and contact penetration velocity [44].
 This is defined as: